elesto-dao/elesto/docs/Explanation/ADR/adr-003-did.md

 ## Decision

-The Elesto implementation for DIDs will follow the [DID W3C core recommendations](https://www.w3.org/TR/2021/PR-did-core-20210803/) with the goal of maximizing compatibility with 3rd party tools and projects.
+The Elesto implementation for DIDs will follow the [DID W3C core recommendations](https://www.w3.org/TR/2021/PR-did-core-20210803/) to maximize compatibility with 3rd party tools and projects.

 ### DID Method Name